magento/knowledge-base/src/troubleshooting/general/coupon-code-used-more-than-once-adobe-commerce.md

 <ins>Actual result</ins>:

-The coupon can only be a second time.
+The coupon can be used more than once.

 ## Cause